Get Rates Near You!

 Biggest Percent Increase in Federal Income Taxes

-MoneyRates first conducted this study of what individuals in different states pay in federal taxes five years ago.
+MoneyRates first conducted this study of what residents of different states pay in federal taxes five years ago.
 People in most states are paying more now than they were then, but there are a couple of exceptions.

 On average, people in Florida have seen the biggest increase in their federal income tax bills.
 The average federal tax paid per adult in the state of Florida has risen by 41.21% in just five years.

-Average personal income tax burdens rose in 48 of the 50 states plus the District of Columbia over the last five years.
+Over the last five years, average personal income tax burdens rose in 48 of the 50 states plus the District of Columbia.
 The lone exceptions were Wyoming and North Dakota.
-Notably, these are two of only three states to also see a decline in average income per adult over that same five years.
+Notably, these are two of only three states that have seen a decline in average income per adult over the same five years.

 Here are the states that have seen the largest percentage increases in average tax burden per person in the past five years: